How to Choose the Best Lubricant For Plastic Parts?

 However, as gears are made to be used without lubricants, special attention must be given to do’s and don’ts while lubricating.

-Lubricating materials silicone, PTFE, and graphite are prime choices are plastic gear’s internal lubrication.
+Lubricating materials silicone, PTFE, and graphite are prime choices in plastic gear’s internal lubrication.

 The most critical factors to consider while choosing lubricants should be chemical compatibility, thermal stability, outstanding lubricity, and compatible viscosity.